 “Tommy” may have lost some of its initial magic, but it remains a powerful expression of public unease whenever the Army or Armed Forces are neglected by the government of the day.
-Unfortunately this happens with such frequency that “Tommy” remains one of the most quoted, or parodied, of Kipling’s poems in the press.
-A recent example under the title ‘Tommy in the 21st Century’ appeared in the Sunday Telegraph of 28 December 2003.
-One refrain of the verses, which were written by Peter Pindar and subtitled ‘Queen’s speech praises Armed Forces’ (that speech having being written for Her Majesty by the government), was:
+Unfortunately, this happens with such frequency that “Tommy” remains one of the most quoted, or parodied, of Kipling’s poems in the press.
+A recent example under the title ‘Tommy in the 21st Century’ appeared in the Sunday Telegraph on 28 December 2003.
+One refrain of the verses, which were written by Peter Pindar and subtitled ‘Queen’s speech praises Armed Forces’ (that speech having been written for Her Majesty by the government), was:

 Yes, it’s Tommy this, an’ Tommy that, an’ spend less on defence,

 But who walks the streets of Basra when the air is getting tense?

 When the air is getting tense, boys, from Kabul to Kosovo

 Who’ll say goodbye to wife and kids, and shoulder pack and go?

 I think that Kipling would have been immensely saddened if he had known that “Tommy” could still be applied 113 years after he wrote it; but not surprised, except possibly by the British Army being back in Kabul.